resema/Notepad/_posts/2017-11-15-convolutional-neural-networks-an-introduction.md

 The identity block is the standard block usd in **ResNet**, and corresponds to the case where the input activation $$a^{[l]}$$ has the same dimension as the output activation $$a^{[l+2]}$$.

 ![idblock3_kiank.png]({{site.baseurl}}/images/posts/ConvolutionalNN/idblock3_kiank.png)

+### Convolutional Block
+The convolutional black is the other type of block.
+We can use this type of block when the input and output dimensions don't match up.
+The difference with the identity block is that there is a *CONV2D* layer in the shortcut path.